serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 Like all Components, people can easily reuse your application Component if it exposes simple configuration.

-Most importantly, Serverless is about outcomes, not infrastructure.
+Most importantly: Serverless is about outcomes, not infrastructure.
 We believe we’ve made a solution that makes infrastructure more invisible, enhances developers’ ability to focus on outcomes, and fosters a community to share and reuse outcomes.

 ## Ready to try Serverless Components?